wheaties/TwoTails/README.md

 )
 ```

-TwoTails has been cross compiled against Scala 2.11 and 2.12.0-M4 with the intention of supporting 2.12 proper in the future.
+TwoTails has been cross compiled against Scala 2.11 and 2.12.0-M5 with the intention of supporting 2.12 proper in the future.
 If you'd like 2.10 support, open a PR.
 Help is always appreciated.

 ## Current Limitations

-There are several known issues that reduce the effectiveness of this plugin:
+There are two known issues that reduce the effectiveness of this plugin:

  * It currently handles only "simple" single-branching recursive structures.
 That is, it can only handle functions which do not have multiple function calls.
 The following code will fail to compile: